Salubrejoe/AlphabetScrollBar/README.md

-# AlphabetizedList
+# AlphabetScrollBar

-AlphabetizedList is a SwiftUI package that provides a reusable view for displaying collections of items in an alphabetized manner.
+AlphabetScrollBar is a SwiftUI package that provides a reusable view for displaying collections of items in an alphabetized manner.
 It allows you to present the collection either as a List or a Grid, with section headers representing the alphabet index.

 ## Features